Municipal waste strategy

 On 30 October 2014, the county council signed the project agreement with AmeyCespa for the Allerton Waste Recovery Park (AWRP) project.
 AWRP will treat waste through a series of processes including mechanical separation of recyclable materials (known as "Mechanical Treatment" or "MT"), process anaerobic digestion ("AD") and thermal treatment through incineration and generation of electricity (known as "Energy from Waste" or "EfW").

 AWRP will generate around 28.5 MW electricity which is equivalent to more than the domestic needs of a town the size of Harrogate.
-AWRP will deliver around 70 permanent skilled and semi-skilled jobs, as well as up to 400 jobs during the 3 year construction phase, and will add approximately £220m (at 2014/15 prices) to the York and North Yorkshire economy over the life of the contract.
+AWRP will deliver around 70 permanent skilled and semi-skilled jobs, as well as up to 400 jobs during the three year construction phase, and will add approximately £220m (at 2014-15 prices) to the York and North Yorkshire economy over the life of the contract.

 Allerton Waste Recovery Park development